 Greenhouse gas (GHG) emissions

-Because Turkey's coal-fired power stations mainly burn lignite, which produces more CO2 than most other types of coal, and almost all hard coal is imported and thus incurs emissions from shipping; for every kWh of electricity generated by coal about 1kg of CO2 is emitted.
+Because Turkey's coal-fired power stations mainly burn lignite, which produces more CO2 per kWh electricity generated than most other types of coal, and almost all hard coal is imported and thus incurs emissions from shipping; for every kWh generated in Turkey by coal about 1kg of CO2 is emitted.
 Turkey is the biggest producer of greenhouse gases among OECD countries, and coal's share of Turkey's total greenhouse gas emissions is about 33% .
 As total annual emissions per person amount to somewhat over 6 tons (slightly over the world average) thus about 2 tons per person per year is from coal, amounting to 154 million tons in 2016.
 Turkey's climate is already changing and the impact will be felt across the country.
 Overall, Turkey emits 1% of the world's greenhouse gas, 1/3 from coal.
 Plants over 20MW are required to report their CO2 emissions to the government but not to the public.